agemooij/rhinos/README.md

 ### Building Rhinos
-As long as Rhinos has not been uploaded to an SBT/Maven repository, you'll have to build it yourself using [SBT](https://github.com/harrah/xsbt/wiki) 0.11.x.
-Just run the following command:
+As long as Rhinos has not been uploaded to an SBT/Maven repository, you'll have to download the jar or just build it yourself using [SBT](https://github.com/harrah/xsbt/wiki) 0.11.x.
+Just clone the Git repository and run the following command:

     sbt test publish-local